Information on this page may not be fully updated until the first class meeting. Email if you have questions.

 Visiting your instructor during an office hour can help you succeed.
 It is much better to come in and discuss problems and questions than it is to leave your issues unresolved.
 A visit also helps your teacher get to know you as a person.
 Many of us have hundreds of new students each term!
 When you take the time to make a personal contact it helps us make the connection between you and the name on the roll sheet.
 An office hour visit is a great opportunity to discuss concerns or challenges that could affect your performance in the course and to discuss possible accommodations that may help you achieve success.

-Please visit me during my office hours, call 408-864-8511, or send email to email@example.com any time you have a question or problem relating to the course.
+Please visit me during my office hours or send email to email@example.com any time you have a question or problem relating to the course.
 You do not need an appointment to see me during an office hour, but you can make one if you prefer.
-My office is in room A15 in the A1 building located in the Arts Quad.
+My office hours will generally take place in the classroom before/after class.

 My office hours are listed in the left sidebar of pages at this website.
 I usually can meet at other times by appointment.
 Speak to me or send email to set up an alternate office hour.
 (Office hours are subject to change as announced in class and on my websites.)

 The course calendar lists all important assignments and dates for the course.
 Although the calendar is listed on a separate page for practical purpose, information on the calendar is official course information and is therefore part of this green sheet.